Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 ```

 Default is 31, i.e. send notifications for every event.
 - `SHARE_RESULTS_IMMEDIATELY` - (optional) if omitted or set to 'true', uploaded results are immediately accessible by submitter.
 If false then a separate process must 'unlock' files.
 This is useful when workflows run on sensitive data and administration needs to control the volume of results returned to the workflow submitter.
 - `DATA_UNLOCK_SYNAPSE_PRINCIPAL_ID` - (optional) Synapse ID of user authorized to share (unlock) workflow output files
 	(only required if `SHARE_RESULTS_IMMEDIATELY` is false).
-- `WORKFLOW_ENGINE_DOCKER_IMAGE` - (optional) defaults to sagebionetworks/synapseworkflowhook-toil, produced from [this Dockerfile](Dockerfile.Toil).
+- `WORKFLOW_ENGINE_DOCKER_IMAGE` - (optional) Used when `DOCKER_ENGINE_URL` is selected.
+Defaults to sagebionetworks/synapseworkflowhook-toil, produced from [this Dockerfile](Dockerfile.Toil).
 When overriding the default, you must ensure that the existing dependencies are preserved.
 One way to do this is to start your own Dockerfile with

 ```
 FROM sagebionetworks/synapseworkflowhook-toil
 ```
 and then to add additional dependencies.
 - `MAX_CONCURRENT_WORKFLOWS` - (optional) the maximum number of workflows that will be allowed to run at any time.
 Default is 10.
-- `RUN_WORKFLOW_CONTAINER_IN_PRIVILEGED_MODE` - (optional) if `true` then when the containerized workflow is initiated, the container it's running in will be run in 'privileged mode'.
+- `RUN_WORKFLOW_CONTAINER_IN_PRIVILEGED_MODE` - (optional) Used when `DOCKER_ENGINE_URL` is selected.
+If `true` then when the containerized workflow is initiated, the container it's running in will be run in 'privileged mode'.
 In some environments this is required for workflows which themselves run containers.
 - `ACCEPT_NEW_SUBMISSIONS` - (optional) if omitted then new submissions will be started.
 If present, then should be boolean (`true` or `false`).
 If `false` then no new submissions will be started, only existing ones will be finished up.
 This is an important feature for smoothly decommissioning one machine to switch to another.

 Now run: